hyperspy/hyperspy/doc/user_guide/tools.rst

     For numerical **differentiation** and **integration**, use the proper methods :py:meth:`~.signal.BaseSignal.derivative` and
     :py:meth:`~.signal.BaseSignal.integrate1D`.
 In certain cases, particularly
-    when operating on a non-linear axis, the approximations using the :py:meth:`~.signal.BaseSignal.diff` and :py:meth:`~.signal.BaseSignal.sum`
+    when operating on a non-uniform axis, the approximations using the :py:meth:`~.signal.BaseSignal.diff` and :py:meth:`~.signal.BaseSignal.sum`
     methods will lead to erroneous results.